Ezequiel Tovar Player Props: Rockies vs. Pirates

 Ezequiel Tovar At The Plate

-- Tovar is hitting .243 with nine doubles, a triple, two home runs and five walks.
+- Tovar is batting .229 with nine doubles, a triple, two home runs and five walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.